 Background Check FAQ

-We work with potential volunteers on a case-by-case basis because we know the criminal justice system impacts many people in the United States.
+We work with potential volunteers on a case-by-case basis because we know the criminal justice system unjustly impacts many people in the United States.

-Directions for completing a background check:
+Directions for completing a background check

-Step 3: the volunteer coordinator will notify you when your results have been received
+Step 3: The volunteer coordinator will notify you when your results have been received.

 Frequently Asked Questions